suzyahyah/suzyahyah.github.io/_posts/2024-09-15-Unstructured-Data-Pipelines.md

 With many document sources, we would want to plug-and-play these solutions depending on how well they are performing on each of the unstructured document sources.
 As long as the library is well-supported, I dont have a good way to know what works *sufficiently well*, and trial and error on any new extraction method that comes along seems to be the way-of-life.

-In my limited experience, Proprietary Solutions > Open-source Libraries > Multimodal Prompting > Trained ML models.
-The reason why trained ML models are ranked last is they probably overfit heavily to the dataset they published on.
+In my limited experience, Proprietary Solutions > Open-source Libraries > Multimodal Prompting > Off-the-shelf Pre-Trained ML models.
+The reason why trained ML models are ranked last is they probably overfit heavily to the dataset they published on. *Edit (2025)* Proprietary Solutions >  Multimodal Prompting > Open-source Libraries > Off-the-shelf Pre-Trained ML models

 ### **2.2 Visual sanity check**